DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 - Change diaper if you heard anything - apply zinc diaper cream after drying if there are any red spots.
 - Done!
 Satisfied and clean baby ready to go back to sleep, hopefully.

-In my opinion, breastfeeding consultant should be there right when the baby is born!
-To help with the very first feeding and prevent damage, and share SPECIFICS on how to be successful
+In my opinion, the breastfeeding consultant should be there right when the baby is born–to help with the very first feeding and prevent damage, and share SPECIFICS on how to be successful.
+Get advice from a few consultants if you're not feeling good success and progress after the first meeting.
+Your provider may offer free sessions.

 Must have: electric or hospital grade breast pump.

 It’s very not fun how 1) super mega late breast pump and 2) healthcare advisors not giving pointed-enough advice, results in a chain of things that turn into a huge hassle (noted above).

-### High Bilirubin, aka Jaundice
+### High bilirubin, aka jaundice
 - Fight it by feeding more (triple feeding)
 - Visiting hospital daily for blood tests SUCKS
 - NICU for light therapy if levels get too high (based on hours of age), which prevents very low chance of brain damage.